Outreach

 Multipliers

-The TRANSPER project will reach a wide audience through multiplier events designed to engage higher education and school representatives, public officials, industry professionals, and the general public.
+Multiplier events are designed to engage higher education and school representatives, public officials, industry professionals, and the general public.

 No Endgame: Performance, Play, Recycling for Sustainable Futures